Nanto, Toyama: Climate

-Nanto has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Nanto has a Humid subtropical climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Nanto is 13.6 °C. The average annual rainfall is 2410 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 2.0 °C.

 Demographics

 Per Japanese census data, the population of Nanto has declined over the past 60 years.

 History

 The area of present-day Nanto was part of ancient Etchū Province.

 The modern city of Nanto was established on November 1, 2004, from the merger of the towns of Fukuno, Inami and Jōhana, the villages of Inokuchi, Kamitaira, Taira and Toga (all from Higashitonami District), and the town of Fukumitsu (from Nishitonami District).

 Government

 Nanto has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.

-The current Mayor is Mikio Tanaka who is currently serving his second term after initially being elected on November 16, 2008.
+The current mayor is Mikio Tanaka who is currently serving his second term after initially being elected on November 16, 2008.